timoteipalade/StateAnimator/README.md

 "+" denotes composition.

 We need a way to encapsulate this information.
 What is there to encapsulate?
-Well first it would be the information about each subview for a certain view state.
-And then we need to put those bits together to form a state for the view.
+First, the information about each __Subviews__ for a certain __View__ state.
+And then the information about a __View__ state.

-I chose to encapsulate the information about a subview in a 'Transition' struct:
+I chose to encapsulate the information about a __Subviews__ in a 'Transition' struct:

-The 'Transition' struct looks like this:

 ```swift
 struct Transition {